Experts in Baja Active Travel

 Sea kayaking is the main activity on these trips, but there is also time to hike in the desert environment and learn about the plants and animals that make this home.
 Sea Kayak Adventures has been operating in Baja, California, since 1993 and we remain one the oldest, most experienced Baja sea kayak companies around.
 We have offices in both Loreto and La Paz and all our guides and staff are local.

 Our Baja kayaking trips in the Gulf of California take place from either the small town of Loreto, next to the Islands of Loreto National Park, or from the capital city of La Paz.
-We have trips as short as 3-days/2 nights and as long as 6 days/5-nights.
+We have trips as short as 3-days/2 nights and as long as 12 days/11-nights.
+We also offer a variety of 1 and 2-day trips that can be added on to our sea kayak tours.

 Loreto-Based Sea Kayaking Adventures